Biofuel in Sweden: Flexible vehicles

-Current Situation
+Current situation

 During 2004 the government passed a law that said all bigger Swedish fuel stations were required to provide an alternative fuel option.
 From 2009 all small gas stations, that sell more than 1,000 m3 per year, have to provide this as well.
 The lower cost of building a station for ethanol compared with a station for petroleum makes it very common to see gas stations that sell ethanol.

 One fifth of cars in Stockholm can run on alternative fuels, mostly ethanol fuel.
 As of December 2007, carmakers that offer ethanol-powered vehicles in Sweden are SAAB, Volvo, VW, Koenigsegg, Skoda, SEAT, Citroen, Peugeot, Renault and Ford.

 By 2010, SL had become one the world's largest fleet of renewable fuel buses.
 Out of the 2000 buses operated, there are 400 ethanol buses and 100 biogas buses.

 Sales of E85 fuel and E85 cars decreased sharply between 2014 and 2015 due to lower price of fossil fuel.
 The Swedish government has decreased the biofuel tax.

-Taxation and Policies
+Taxation and policies

 Taxation

 In 1991 Sweden's energy tax system was modified, with the introduction of a carbon dioxide tax, a reduction in the general energy tax, a tax on sulphur emissions and various value-added taxes on electricity and fuels.
 The present tax structure compromises three elements: an energy tax, a carbon dioxide tax and a sulphur tax.
 The energy tax and carbon dioxide tax are not levied on biofuels.

 The Swedish government has a policy, which aims at the reduction of the use of fossil fuels and the promotion of the use of renewable energy sources such as biofuels.
 This is done by taxation and administrative measures.
 The most important policy measure for biofuels in Sweden is that biofuels are exempt from energy taxes, environmental taxes and fees.
-The tax exemptions for biofuels are extended until 2018.
+The tax exemptions for biofuels were extended until 2018.

 Besides these direct energy taxations, the production and use of biofuels is promoted in an indirect way by green taxes.
 These fiscal measures seem to have a very positive effect on the production and use of biofuels.
 There are no subsidies provided for the use of biofuels in Sweden.